chasem91/Fbclone/README.md

 ![](docs/screenshots/search.PNG)

 ### Accepting Friend Requests
-Accept request in 'friend requests' dropdown or directly on user profile and the change will be reflected in both places in real time
+Accept request in 'friend requests' dropdown or directly on user profile and the change will be reflected in both places in real time.

 ![](docs/gifs/6.gif)